xkbeyer/GetOpt/README.md

 	-d
 	-l /home/user/logs
 ```
-Hint: Currently only one argument per line is supported.
+*Hint 1: Currently only one argument per line is supported.*

+*Hint 2: Command line oprtions win over the ones from the file.*

 ## Option String ##
 The option string (3nd argument) has the same format and meaning as the [`getopt()`](http://man7.org/linux/man-pages/man3/getopt.3.html) function.